-- B. Series front and back handsprings are allowed. - C. Twisting while airborne is not allowed.
+- B. Series front and back handsprings are allowed. - C. No twisting while airborne.
 Exception: Round offs are allowed.

-MEDIAN RUNNING TUMBLING

-- A. Flips must follow the enclosed conditions: - 1.
-Back Flips may ONLY be performed in tuck position only from a round off or round off back handspring(s). - Examples of skills not allowed: X-outs, layouts, layout step outs, whips, pikes, aerial walkovers, and Arabians. - 2.
-Other skills with hand support prior to the round off or round off back handspring are allowed.
-Example: Front handspring(s) and front walkover(s) through to round off back handspring tuck is allowed. - 3.
-Cartwheel tucked flips and/or cartwheel to back handspring(s) to tuck(s) is not allowed.
+A. Flips must follow the enclosed conditions:

+1. Back Flips may ONLY be performed in tuck position only from a round off or round off back handspring(s).

+Examples of skills not allowed: X-outs, layout step outs, whips, pikes, aerial walkovers, and Arabians.

+2. Other skills with hand support prior to the round off or round off back handspring are allowed.

+Example: Front handspring(s) and front walkover(s) through to round off back handspring back tucks are allowed.

-- 4. Aerial cartwheels, running front tucks, and 3⁄4 front flips are allowed.
+- 3. Cartwheel tucked flips and/or cartwheel to back handspring(s) to tuck(s) is not allowed. - 4.
+Aerial cartwheels, running front tucks, and 3⁄4 front flips are allowed.

-Clarification: A front handspring (or any other tumbling skill) into a front tuck is not allowed. - B. No tumbling is allowed after a flip or an aerial cartwheel.
+Clarification: A front handspring (or any other tumbling skill) into a front tuck is not allowed.

+B. No tumbling is allowed after a flip or an aerial cartwheel.